RichardMoot/GrailLight/README.md

 In each case, the darker part of the bar (next to each formula) indicates the probability assigned by the supertagger to the formula (moving the mouse pointer over a formula displays the formula and its probability).

+The result of the supertagger is passed as input to GrailLight, and if a proof is found, the syntactic proof can be found be selecting `Proof` from the `File` menu, and the meaning (in Discourse Representation Theory) can be found by selecting `Semantics` from the `File` menu.

 The menu allows you the change the supertagger/models used and the beta value of the supertagger; essentially, larger beta values result in more formulas per word, meaning slower parsing but higher likelyhood of finding a proof).
+It is recommended to use a fairly high beta value (such as the default 0.1) and only decrease it when no proof is found.
+Several useful values are available in the `Beta` item of the `Options` menu.

 # User interface to the chart parser

 Type `make parser.tcl` and start the created file `parser.tcl` to open a rudimentary TclTk interface to the chart parser.
 Example input files for the parser can be found in the `chart_proofs/aux` directory of the [TLGbank](http://richardmoot.github.io/TLGbank/).
+Giving `parser.tcl` a file as argument will open a Prolog file containing parser input.
+You can also load a file by selecting `Load` from the `File` menu.

 ![screen shot of the interactive interface to the chart parser](parser.png)

+Each table row displays the current structure, formula, log probability, and stack information of the active items in the chart (read [`chart_parser.pdf`](https://github.com/RichardMoot/GrailLight/blob/master/chart_parser.pdf) for more information about the chart partser).

 You can double-click on table row to apply a chart rule to this item.
 When there are multiple possibilities, a pop-up allows you to select the desired one (with `<Enter>`).
-You can undo a choice by pressing `<u>`.
+You can _undo_ a choice by pressing `<u>`, and _export_ the parser result by pressing `x`.

 # User interface for manually annotating and correcting additional sentences